Melnykites: Arrival in Kyiv

 Though popular among the small intelligentsia, the vast majority of Ukrainians were not nationally conscious and were largely indifferent to the idea of statehood, while discourse about Ukrainians' experiences during the Holodomor flourished in the absence of censorship under the USSR.
 (Note: Berkhoff: "The people of Soviet Ukraine may have shared the terrible legacy of the Great Famine of 1933, a total lack of accurate knowledge about what they called Europe, and an attitude toward the Germans that started with cautious optimism and turned into hate.
 But the native population generally lacked a strong social or ethnic identity.
 Dnieper Ukrainians spoke of "our people", a vague notion that included themselves and the Russians but generally excluded Galician Ukrainians.") Émigrés from Western Ukraine tended to be perceived by the local population as foreigners and though some local Ukrainians would enthusiastically support the campaign, the nationalists' radical Ukrainisation policies disrupted the lives of many locals and earned them antipathy alongside their occasionally monopolistic role in municipal administrations and their supposed attitude of superiority.

 In coordination with the PUN, a group of Melnykites that arrived in Kyiv in September-October joined the Propaganda Abteilung U (Propaganda Division for Ukraine), a division of the Wehrmacht Propaganda Troops, and set up the newspaper Ukrainske slovo in Kyiv that had a circulation of over fifty thousand and propagandised the OUN(m), Ukrainian nationalism, and the German 'liberation'.
-(Note: Ukrainske slovo had previously been published in Paris from 1933-1940.)
+(Note: Ukrainske slovo had previously been published in Paris from 1933–1940.)
 US published more than a hundred antisemitic articles from October to mid-December 1941 while chief editor Ivan Rohach, discussing the appointment of Alfred Rosenberg as Reichsminister of the Occupied Eastern Territories in a November issue, wrote that Rosenberg's appointment would contribute to "the speedy elimination of our common enemy— Jewish-Masonic Bolshevism".
 Part of the Bukovinian Battalion arrived in Kyiv in late September, with at least one other arriving in November, whereafter they subordinated themselves to the UNRada on 7 October.
 Some Melnykites were implicated in the Holocaust in Kyiv with historical accounts evidencing that they guarded and sorted the belongings of Jews murdered at Babyn Yar while historian Yuri Radchenko asserts that they probably participated in killings.
-Per Anders Rudling maintains that the participation of the Bukovinian Battalion in the extermination of Jews (Note: Between 29–30 September an estimated 33,771 Jewish civilians were shot at the site by the SS, supported by German units, local collaborators, and Ukrainian police formations.
-Executions continued twice a week for the next two years in which 50-60,000 were killed, according to Rudling.) cannot be ruled out.
+Per Anders Rudling maintains that the participation of the Bukovinian Battalion in the extermination of Jews cannot be ruled out.